 My mother Kostroma flew away

-Left us to live in a gorushka
+Left us to live in grief

-Warm summer will come
+Warm summer will come,

-I will burn, bitter, without you, Kostroma!
+I, bitter one, will sunbathe without you, Kostroma!

-Red sun rolled away
+The red sun has rolled away

-For the clouds and for the walkers,
+For the clouds and for the walking ones,

-For frequent stars, but sub-eastern!
+For frequent stars, and sub-eastern ones!

 The last day is passing by in the evening